-“Father God, here we are, me and Corby, we have some giants we need your help with.
-We’re asking for courage, courage for Corby to face the children at school, not to be arrogant, prideful or quarrel, but help him to forgive and have confidence in you God, help him to be aware of your presence, to know that you are always with him, so he doesn’t need to fear, because you are always right beside him.
+“Father God, here we are, Corby and I. We have some giants we need your help with.
+We’re asking for courage–courage for Corby to face the children at school–not to be arrogant, prideful or quarrel, but help him to forgive and have confidence in you God.
+Help him to be aware of your presence–to know that you are always with him so he doesn’t need to fear because you are always right beside him.
 In Jesus’ name we pray.”

 Ryan looked up at Corby.
 “If you agree with our prayer, say amen.”

-Corby’s eyes popped wide with a smile.
-“Amen.”
+Corby’s eyes popped wide open with a smile.
+“Amen!”

-“Corby let’s start having a prayer huddle like this before school every morning, even with your brothers.
+“Corby let’s start having a prayer huddle like this before school every morning and with your brothers too.
 What do think?
 Got courage?”